syncfusion-content/winui-docs/winui/Calendar/Selection.md

 ---
 layout: post
 title: Selection in WinUI Calendar control | Syncfusion
-description: This section describes about selection of a date or multiple dates in the Calendar (SfCalendar) control in WinUI applications.
+description: Learn here all about selection of a date or multiple dates in the Calendar (SfCalendar) control and more.
 platform: WinUI
 control: SfCalendar
 documentation: ug
 ---

-# Selection in WinUI Calendar
+# Selection in WinUI Calendar (SfCalendar)

 You can change the selected date interactively by clicking on the specific date or you can select programmatically.
 By default, `Calendar` control allows you to select single date at a time.